 The firm’s lawyers have diverse professional backgrounds.
 Some have had previous non-legal careers, others have considerable experience at magic circle or major city firms and an increasing number are home grown.

 Main areas of work

 Corporate, commercial real estate, restructuring, banking, commercial, IP/IT, employment, dispute resolution.

 Seat options: Corporate, Restructuring & banking, Commercial & IP/IT, Employment, Dispute resolution, & Real estate

 4 x 6 month seats, with corporate and a contentious seat both compulsory.
 All trainees sit with a partner.

-Every participant in the summer vacation scheme will work in the office for one week between June and July and will typically attend with two other participants.
+MH aims usually hires its trainee solicitors exclusively from its summer vacation scheme.
+Every participant in the summer vacation scheme will work in the office for one week between June and July and will typically attend with three other participants.
 Anyone ready to start a training contract in the following calendar year is eligible to apply, with applications to be made by 31 March each year.

 Life insurance, private healthcare, weekly in-office yoga, season ticket loan, CSR days, enhanced pension contributions.